-The cheapest car insurance in Connecticut costs $103 per month for a full coverage policy from Geico.
-That’s a $41 savings from the average cost of insurance in the state, which is $144 a month.
+The cheapest full coverage car insurance in Connecticut is $103, saving you $41 compared to the average cost of insurance in the state, which is around $144 per month.

 • Drivers in Connecticut with a clean record pay 44% less for premiums compared to those with a DUI.